Optimal Quantization via Dynamics: Diophantine Models

-\begin{remark} The estimate in Proposition~\ref{Weyleasy} is not as good as the optimal one that would be $C/M^2\ln^{2+2\delta}(M)$.
-Actually, this estimate is not as good as the one from the IID model, specifically Proposition~\ref{IIDeasy} which is not even best possible as we saw, however this Diophantine approach has the virtue of being somewhat more explicit than the IID approach. \end{remark}
+\begin{remark} The estimate in Proposition~\ref{Weyleasy} is not as good as the optimal one that would be $C/n$.
+Actually, this estimate is not even as good as the one from the IID model, specifically Proposition~\ref{IIDeasy}.
+However, this Diophantine approach has the virtue of being somewhat more explicit than the IID approach. \end{remark}

 The overestimate above from Khinchin's Discrepancy Theorem is most likely too large to give a good rate for the distortion error in the Diophantine model.
 For example, see the results in Graham and Van Lint~\cite{GVL}.
 Their results on gaps tells us some very interesting facts.
 Let $d_n^\theta(y) = \min\limits_{1\le k \le n} |y - \{k\theta\}|$ and let $M_n^\theta = \max\limits_{y \in [0,1]} d_n^\theta(y)$.